reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Rational Correctness.md

 Now, imagine that if a person were presented with Black crime or IQ statistics.
 Now, whenver they encountered a Black person, they have a natural, underived fear reaction and they are always thinking about the IQ that the person has.
 And when they do come across a low IQ Black person, they didn't notice the low IQ before, but now uncontrollably think of IQ when they see Blacks and so they make a note of his low IQ.
 This feeds into a cycle of implicit bias preventing them from feeling comfortable around minorities.
 They might try to suppress the reactions as best they could but they can't help themselves.
 The fact that full information would produce certain responses in people doesn't make those responses rational.

-### Explained by Constructivism

-Constructivism may be able to explain ideal observer theories of rationality.
-A constructivist would agree that an agent's idealized motivations provides the agent with reasons, but only insofar as the agent actually valued the motivations of such an idealized agent.
-Because the agent's reasons depend crucially on his own desires, it is constructivist.
-Presumably, some such desires are actually necessary for rational agents, i.e. because rational agents deliberation they necessarily care about what they would value post-deliberation, because rational agents seek truth, they necessarily care about what they would do when fully informed.
-Perhaps additional considerations can be said about unification, psychological compulsions, etc.

-Thus, there is a sense in which certain elements of an agent's motivational set take priority over other elements.
-E.g. a person's desires about what one would desire post-deliberation outweighs their current desire, a person's desire to not desire a hard drug outweighs his desire for the drug.
-The "oughtweigh" and "priority" here is in terms of normative priority, not intensity or what will actualize.
-The question is then how to explain the hierarchical nature of motivational elements.
-One explanation might be given by looking at the desires that the agent takes to constitute his *identity*.
-People identify more with higher-order desires, desires that they would have post-deliberation, etc. Perhaps the ubiquity of reflection and deilberation requires this.
-How should identity be characterized and why does this determine the priority of one's reasons?
+### Ideal Observer

+See: Peter Railton, Michael Smith, Firth, (Bernard Williams?)

+There are two versions: *Ideal agent*: an agent A has reason to X in circumstances C if and only if an ideal version of themselves, A+, would desire to X in C. *Ideal Observer*: an ideal agent A has reason to X in circumstances C if and only if an ideal version of the agent, A+, would desire that A desires to X in C.

+*Observer-based not agent-based.* The reasons that X has reduces to whether A+ would desire A to desire X, not whether A+ would desire X. This is because doing otherwise cannot account for reasons under uncertainty.
+Consider the case when one has reason to seek new information.
+A fully informed being would have no desire to seek information, even though they have reason to do so.

+It's not clear why this means we should focus on observers rather than agents.
+For example, imagine the case where someone drinks a glass of soda that they believe to be water and they desire to drink water.
+We can easily say that they have reason to not drink from the glass, even though they do have reason to drink from the glass given the information that they have.
+In this case, there is no problem with saying someone has most reason to do something which they have no rational way of endorsing given their currently held beliefs.
+Likewise, it seems we can say that people don't actually have reason to seek information, but rather they have reason to seek information given their currently held beliefs.
+There is no problem with saying, for example, that someone lost in the woods has most reason to take route X, even though this is not something which they have a rational way of endorsing given their currently held beliefs.

 ### Problems

-#### Substantive Problems

-The characterization of full rationality should not make reference to any normative terms and not make too many substantive assumptions about what this consists in.
-Otherwise, it doesn't really inform us of what to do.
-That said, some problems with the proposals so far, and existence internalism in general, are that they don't seem to be able to account for the following actions that it seems we have reason to follow, independent of what is in our motivational set:

-* Preparing oneself to satisfy future ends.
-This may be accounted for by adding a "fully experienced" constraint to the idealization process.
-* Criticizing the satisfaction of a past desire after experience.
-Note that this cannot be accounted for by the full information constraint, because one's future self, A+, can criticize one's past self, A, for desiring X even if A would mantained that desire under full information (i.e. even if A mantained the desire to X despite knowing that A+ disapproved of A desiring X).
-This may be accounted for by adding a "fully experienced" constraint.
-* Preferring unified desires.
-This may be accounted for if the given conception of full rationality allows for the creation and destruction of new underived desires, which Williams and Smith think it does.
-* Preferring intrinsic desires that are more likely to be satisfied.

-#### Structual Problems

 - They cannot account for degenerate idealized counterparts.
-What if a fully idealized counterpart, A+, desired that his less idealized counterpart, A, do something that he didn't have reason to do.
+What if a fully idealized counterpart, A+, desired that his less idealized counterpart, A, do something that he didn't have reason to do?
 What if A+ was viscious?
 The only way to avoid this conclusion is by assuming that some desire or concern for the sake of others is somehow constitutive of a fully rational agent.
 But this seems dubious.
 This is especially dubious for theories that allow any non-self-defeating desire in principle to be rational (unlike, e.g. Smith who thinks that something like this might be constitutive of a fully rational agent).
-But these seem like poor candidates for an analysis as they are assuming substantive desires as being rational in their analysis.
+But these seem like poor candidates for an analysis as they are assuming substantive desires as being rational in their analysis...
+This, combined with the earlier notes on ideal observer, might be enough to ignore the observer aspect and focus on the agent.
+We can distinguish what to do under uncertainty versus full information by distinguishing rationality and reasons.
-- They cannot account for rationality in general.
+- ~~~They cannot account for rationality in general.
 Take an analysis of reasons for belief.
 A world-to-mind fit analysis might say "A has reason to believe X in C iff an idealized version of himself, A+, would desire that A believed X in C".
 But this certainly does not seem to be true.
 Let's assume A+ is concerned ultimately with the welfare of A above all else (which is a dubious assumption as mentioned earlier).
 Then this certainly makes it possible for there to be cases where A+ desires that A believes X even though A has normative reason to not believe X, e.g. if believing X made A's life worse, even though it was justified.
-Theories about the direct beliefs of A+ (i.e. "A has reason to believe X iff an idealized version of himself, A+, would believe X in those circumstances") fail because (1) insofar as the idealization involves full information, this is flawed because the reasons to hold a belief are not determined by the truth of that belief, and (2) insofar as the idealization involves full rationality, it is circular.
+Theories about the direct beliefs of A+ (i.e. "A has reason to believe X iff an idealized version of himself, A+, would believe X in those circumstances") fail because (1) insofar as the idealization involves full information, this is flawed because the reasons to hold a belief are not determined by the truth of that belief, and (2) insofar as the idealization involves full rationality, it is circular.~~~ Actually, this can account for rationality in general.
+The full information requirement is not to account for *rationality*, but to account for *reasons*.
+It is full information + rationality that provides reasons.
+The account of rationality is independent from full information, and this account can be extended to other domains.

-## Quasi-truth-apt

-If we remain committed to the correspondence theory of truth, we can abandon truth-aptness.
-Normative judgments are rationalility-apt.
-Normative propositions have the property of being rational or irrational, whereas descriptive propositions have the property of being true or false.
-Ascriptions of rationality can be siblings to ascriptions of truth, while not being reduced in those terms.
-This can be considered a form of quasi-truth.
-All the purported values of cognitivism can be withheld:

-- Normative thinking is a rational enterprise.
-- Certain normative judgments are better than others.
-- The better normative judgments are independent of our actual judgments.